rajatkhandelwal17/rajatkhandelwal17/README.md

 <h1 align="center">Hey 👋, I'm Rajat Khandelwal</h1>
 <h3 align="center">A passionate Data Analyst from India.</h3>

 🔭Hi, My name is Rajat Khandelwal.
 I am from Jaipur, Rajasthan, and I have recently completed my engineering from Arya College of Engineering & Information Technology.
-I completed my 12th and 10th grade from RBSE Board in the years 2019 and 2017, respectively.My core interest lies in the analysis and visualization of data.
+I completed my 12th and 10th grade from RBSE Board in the years 2019 and 2017, respectively.
+My core interest lies in the analysis and visualization of data.
 When it comes to my strengths, I consider myself a quick learner, a team player, friendly, interactive, adaptable, and possessing good leadership skills.
 I also see myself as a creative individual.

 🌱Coming to my skills, I am a coding enthusiast with strong knowledge of Data Structures and Algorithms, Skilled in Python, Also I Have Knowledge of Python, C & C++ Programming Language & Libraries like NumPy, Pandas, Matplotlib and concepts like: